Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: What is your return policy?

-A: Any book or video may be returned in its original condition within two weeks of receipt for a full refund of the purchase price.
-Shipping and handling fees are nonrefundable unless the return is due to an error on our part.
-Because role simulations and other teaching exercises are custom-printed for each order, they may not be returned.
-If you are unsure whether you wish to order a role simulation, please be sure to request a review copy before placing your order.
+A: Because role simulations and other teaching exercises are custom-printed for each order, they may not be returned.
+If you are unsure whether you wish to order a role simulation, please be sure to download a review copy before placing your order.

 Q: Do you have materials available in languages other than English?